 There are many reasons to participate in the Blessing of the Animals as a family!
 However, here are just two.
 First, both gratitude and petition are important parts of the Christian life.
 We should thank God for the many ways we have been blessed in our lives.
 We also should turn to God with those things we want or need.
 By participating in the Blessing of the Animals, we are in a particular way thanking Him for the joy and help a particular pet or working animal has brought to our lives, and asking that He watch over them.
 Second, our faith should infuse every area of our life.
 As our Family Faith Formation motto—“Uniting the Heart of the Church with the Heart of the Home”—proposes, we should always be looking for ways to make our daily lives holy.
 Bringing animals to our parish to be blessed is a great way of sanctifying something as seemingly ordinary as a family pet.

-The youth (and adults) of St. John’s, St. Margaret's, and St. Mary’s are invited to join us for a hike up a mountain in New Hampshire mountain on our annual hike.
+The youth (and adults) of St. John’s, St. Margaret's, and St. Mary’s are invited to join us for a hike up a mountain in New Hampshire on our annual hike.
 In addition to the beautiful views that any mountain hike offers, Fr.
 Brian will celebrate Mass at the peak.
-Please RSVP below to e-mail Courtney (courtney@theholyrood.org) Deadline to RSVP is October 5th.
+Deadline to RSVP is October 7th.
 Drivers and Chaperones needed!

 REFLECTION